Ousso11/Ousso11.github.io/_journal/oom_grpo.md

 ---
-title: "Resolving OOM in PPO/GRPO with Large Models on A100 GPUs"
+title: "Resolving OOM in PPO/GRPO with Large Models"
 collection: journal
 excerpt: "PPO and GRPO training with models >7B caused OOM errors on A100 GPUs due to multiple full model replicas.
 This post details optimization strategies to fix it."